Autómata: Plot

 Jacq and Wallace investigate a brothel, where they find Cleo, a modified robot that Wallace subsequently shoots in the leg.
 When Jacq objects, Wallace says that Cleo's owner will lead them to the clocksmith; Wallace also threatens to kill Jacq if he does not split the proceeds of the battery on the black market.
-Jacq follows Cleo's owner to a clocksmith named Dr. Dupré, who claims not to know who altered Cleo, an action that would destroy Cleo's CPU.
+Jacq follows Cleo's owner to a clocksmith named Dr. Susan Dupré, who claims not to know who altered Cleo, an action that would destroy Cleo's CPU.
 Jacq leaves the burned robot's CPU with her and offers to give her the battery if she can locate information on the clocksmith.
 When Dupré installs the modified CPU in Cleo, Cleo begins self-repairing.
-Dupré contacts Jacq, who alerts Robert; however, ROC intercepts Jacq's message and sends a team of assassins to Dupré's lab.
+Dupré contacts Jacq, who alerts Robert; however, ROC intercepts Jacq's message and sends a team of assassins to Dupré's laboratory.

 Dupré is killed, but Jacq escapes in a car driven by Cleo.
 When Cleo takes them into a maze of stanchions, both cars crash; the assassins are killed, and Jacq is injured.
 Cleo takes Jacq with her into the desert, where they are joined by three other robots, none of whom will obey Jacq's orders.
 However, the first protocol forces them to prevent his death.
 Desperate to return to the city to be with his pregnant wife, Jacq makes contact with Robert, who sends Wallace to recover him.
 Wallace threatens Jacq's life and destroys two of the robots, who have objected to his actions; Jacq kills Wallace with a flare gun before he can also destroy Cleo.
 Wallace's partner flees after taking a battery from one of the robots.